bokesyo/bokesyo.github.io/_pages/about.md

 **THUNLP**

-At THUNLP@THU, my pursuit centers on enhancing the mathematical reasoning prowess of large language models via incremental pretraining.
+At [THUNLP@THU](https://nlp.csai.tsinghua.edu.cn/), my pursuit centers on enhancing the mathematical reasoning capability of large language models.

-- Prior to this, I contributed to the creation of several question answering and chat systems, including [UltraLM](https://github.com/thunlp/UltraChat).
+- Prior to this, I contributed to the creation of several question answering and chat systems, including BMQA (Big Model for Question Answering, June, 2022) & [UltraLM](https://github.com/thunlp/UltraChat).

 - My contributions also extend to the development of [BMTools](https://github.com/OpenBMB/BMTools) & [GPT-World](https://github.com/ShengdingHu/GPT-World), where LLMs are treated as agents within bespoke environments.